datasci-osu/dsosuk8s/user_docs/README_INSTRUCTOR.md

 User management and access are in development--we don't yet have ONID or single-sign-on (SSO) integration, and the login system we do have is a little clunky.
 Please bear with us while we work on integrating DS@OSU with other campus services.
+The process described here should be considered temporary.

 #### Initial Instructor (Admin) Access